A Gest of Robyn Hode: Julian Notary edition (c. 1515)

 Entitled A Lytell Geste.
 The surviving fragments are four imperfect leaves attached to paper binding strips (Douce fragment f.1).
 The attribution to Notary is confirmed by the size and style of the type fonts; he was the only London printer to use 92 mm.

 Copeland edition (c.
 1565)

 A single leaf fragment of waste print used as spine support for a volume printed in London by John Wolfe in 1584.

 It is attributed to Copeland based upon the type font.
 The date is estimated from the language differences from his 1560 edition.
 It is housed at the Codrington Library, All Souls College, Oxford.

 White edition (copy of the Bodleian Library edition)

 Entitled A Merry Iest of Robin Hood, and printed in London for Edward White, bookseller, c.
 1594.
 The printer is thought to have been Edward Allde.
 Anthony Munday, author of the Robin Hood plays, was apprenticed to Allde.
 The text is closely based upon William Copeland's edition, however, the spelling was updated and punctuation was introduced.
-It is housed at the Chaplin Library, Williams College, Williamstown MA.
+It is housed at the Chaplin Library, Williams College, Williamstown, Massachusetts.